jdjakub/phd-thesis/appendix-substrate-ref.md

 Tentatively, we conjecture that instructions are either *intrinsic*, \ie{} necessary for Turing-completeness, or *gateways* to platform optimisations.
 Any instructions for accessing \eg{} video memory could be considered intrinsic if we subsume video memory as just a special part of the overall state.
 Furthermore, any special instructions that affect the outside world (\eg{} refresh the screen, or send network packets) could be re-interpreted as writing to special parts of state that have side effects; see also Self's behaviour-as-state\ \parencite{Self} or Plan 9's "control files"\ \parencite{Plan9}.

 ## The Fetch-Execute Cycle
 The `next_instruction` register holds a map with keys `ref` and `value`.
-The `value` entry hold the next instruction itself, while `ref` contains entries `map` and `key` as the address of the instruction, where `key` is an integer.
+The `value` entry holds the next instruction itself, while `ref` contains entries `map` and `key` as the address of the instruction, where `key` is an integer.
 During the fetch-execute cycle, `key` is incremented.
 In this way, a list of instructions can serve as a "basic block".
 Furthermore, if incrementing the `key` "runs off the end" of a list, the substrate will follow any `continue_to` entry in the list and continue execution at key `1` of the associated map.

 The fetch-execute cycle is activated via the \ac{JS} console function called `run_and_render(n)`, taking a number `n` of instructions to execute (warning: this takes place on the main \ac{JS} thread, so if there are many instructions, the UI will stall).
 If `n` is omitted, it defaults to 1, effectively acting as a single-step command.
 Finally, any instruction can have a `break` parameter; if set to a value \ac{JS} considers "truthy", the fetch-execute cycle will halt after executing the instruction.